fbpx

 If you have ever kept a turtle or seen one in real life, then probably the first question that came to your mind is how do these adorable reptiles sleep?
-To answer this question, we have compiled the following article.
+Even though they can’t breathe underwater, does that mean they can’t sleep underwater?
+In today’s article, I’ll answer the questions do turtles sleep underwater and how do turtles sleep.

 Where do turtles sleep?